theztd/supervisor-agent/README.md

 # supervisor-agent

-Application exports supervisord managed job's uptime to at **http://0.0.0.0:${PORT}/metrics/** url.
+Application exports supervisord managed job's uptime and a few basic metrics (RSS, CPU%, IO R/W) at **http://0.0.0.0:${PORT}/metrics/** url.
 The second function of this application is to monitor postgresql and run defined script (for example reload all services, ...) when postgresql is not available after 3 checks in row.

 ## Routes